The distribution box serves as the load centre and distributor of electrical power.

 – Distribute power to different areas from the main power source.

-Different types of distribution boards available serve specific distribution requirements, and some of these are also customizable.
-The types of distribution boxes described below.
+Different types of distribution boards available serve specific distribution requirements, and some are also customizable.

 Type of Distribution Boxes